instructure/instructure-ui/docs/getting-started/usage.md

 ## Quick Start

 The following steps will create a starter app configured with Instructure-UI presets that is immediately ready for development.
+Recommended if you are starting from scratch.

 ### Creating a Starter App